Best Flowering Herb Plants for Your Garden - Part One

 Growing:

-Hardiness Zones: Borage grows well in Hardiness Zones 3 to 8, surviving winter temperatures as low as -40°F.
+Hardiness Zones: Borage grows well in Hardiness Zones 3 to 8.

 Soil: Prefers well-drained soil.